mattiash/markdown-pdf/README.md

 and keep track of x=1.
 Then replace *figure x* with figure 1.
 This can be done by pre-processing the markup.

 Add css to keep span.caption together with whatever comes before it.
+Will probably not work...
+Write a remarkable plugin and place caption before image instead?

 ## Git integration

 Replace **git:date** with the date of the last modification according to git.

+## Page breaks

+Convert --- to manual page-breaks by css for hr tag?